purchasingtoolpak/lanyon/_posts/2017-06-10-relationship-segmentation-template.md

 ---
 ### Segment Key Suppliers During Strategy Development

-This is the tenth procurement template, in our series 10 free procurement templates in 10 weeks.
-Procurement uses the relationship segmentation template to segment buying categories and suppliers.
+This is the tenth procurement template, in our blog series 10 free procurement templates in 10 weeks.
+Procurement uses the relationship segmentation Excel template to segment buying categories and suppliers.

 ### Suppliers are Segmented into Three Tiers

 The procurement sourcing team scores economic and compatibility criteria on a scale of one through five.
-In all, there are 10 criteria for evaluation.
+In all, there are 10 criteria for evaluation on the Excel template.
 The rating scale for determining each tier is as follows;

 * **Tier 1 Strategic Relationship** - score greater than 20 points
 * **Tier 2 Preferred Relationship** - score greater than 15 and less than 20
 * **Tier 3 Transactional Relationship** - score less than 15

+Putting suppliers in the correct tier will drive purchasing power for your organization.
 <!--more-->

 ### Economic Drivers for Relationship Assessment ###